Guidance and support for the use of AI in health and social care and child development

 Whether the use of AI by students is appropriate for a given task will depend on the marking criteria and nature of the task.

-It may be useful as a starting point for ideas and discussion that help towards delivery and understanding content within both Health and Social Care and Child Development
+It may be useful as a starting point for ideas and discussion that help towards delivery and understanding content within both health and social care and child development.
+For example:

 It is important that any use of AI to help with initial ideas or research should be referenced.
 Students need to be made aware of this from the outset.